ggmichael/craterstats/README.md

 The useable chronology systems, equilibrium functions and epoch systems are defined in the text file `config/functions.txt`.
 User functions may be added here, following the same format.

-There is a text file `config/default.plt` which contains all the default plot settings.
+There is a text file `config/default.plt` which contains the default plot settings.
 This may be modified to suit the choices you use most often.

 To simplify the construction of the command line, certain plot properties are 'sticky'.
 If, for example, you specify `source=craterstats/sample/Pickering.scc` in the first overplot, this becomes the default for subsequent overplots.
 Only if you wish to introduce a different source file do you need to specify it again.
 This applies to other properties where it is useful, including `binning=`, `colour=` and `psym=`.